 9. Simmer for ~25 minutes, stirring occasionally.
 This will allow your flavors to blend together.

-10. At the 25 minute mark, add your cream, sugar and some additional butter to finish the curry.
+10. At the 25 minute mark, add cream, sugar and some additional butter to finish the curry.
 I would temper your cream first to prevent your curry from breaking.

 11. Meanwhile, remove your chicken from the wooden skewers and add directly to the curry sauce.
 Add any additional charred goodness from your grill sheet directly to the curry sauce.
 Simmer the sauce until the chicken is cooked through.